knative/func/docs/commands.md

 ## `delete`

 Removes a deployed function from the cluster.
 The user may specify a function by name, path or if neither of those are provided, the current directory will be searched for a `.faas.yaml` configuration file to determine the function to be removed.
-If a namespace is provided, it will be peristed to the `.faas.yaml` configuration file.
-If no namespace is provided, it will use the namespace specified in the configuration file, or the namespace for the currently active Kubernetes profile.
+The namespace defaults to the value in `.faas.yaml` or the namespace currently active in the user's Kubernetes configuration.
+The namespace may be specified on the command line, and if so this will overwrite the value in `.faas.yaml`.

 Similar `kn` command: `kn service delete NAME [flags]`.